iProfile™ Private Discretionary Portfolio – Global Fixed Income Balanced

 Highlights

-① The portfolio rose over the period, with positive contributions coming from all iProfile pools.
-North American equities performed best, and fixed income exposure lagged.
+① The portfolio performed modestly over the period, even with positive contributions coming from most pools.
+Canadian and international equities contributed the most, with mixed results from core fixed income allocations.

 | Total Return | 1M | 3M | YTD | 1YR | 3YR | 5YR | 10YR | Since Inc. (March 15, 2021) |